 Driving range of EVs is directly dependant on the battery; however, the aerodynamics also plays an important role.
 In cognizant of this, Nissan has incorporated its most advanced aerodynamics technology in designing the Nissan IDS concept.

-The IDS will be made of full carbon-fiber body with a constrained height of 138 cm, tires are placed close to the corners of the body to maximize interior space as well as enable a wrap-around cabin design.
+The IDS will be made of the full carbon-fiber body with a constrained height of 138 cm, tires are placed close to the corners of the body to maximize interior space as well as enable a wrap-around cabin design.
 It will ride on large-diameter wheels fitted with very thin 175-size tires in order to keep air and roll resistance down.
 Its grille features an icicle pattern ideal for an EV.
 Its grille pattern appears transparent and is shaped like a stack of ice blocks.

 The vehicle further features various exterior displays and lights that communicate with pedestrians and the environment; they help signal its intentions.
-Its silver body is an LED referred to as Intention Indicator whose strip shines red when pedestrians are nearby signaling the car’s awareness of their presence.
+Its silver body is a LED referred to as Intention Indicator whose strip shines red when pedestrians are nearby signaling the car’s awareness of their presence.
 The instrument panel also features an electronic display that flashes messages to outsiders.
 With this harmonious and natural system of communication, Nissan has taken us to a whole new future in the automobile industry.

 Nissan IDS Interior